Rufus For Real

 • Avocado — Creamy richness that balances the tangy yogurt sauce.

-• Tzatziki — Homemade or store-bought; this sauce makes the bowl.
+• Tzatziki — Homemade or store-bought works great.

 • Fresh herbs — Dill, parsley, mint — anything you love.